ukoloff/em-wssh/README.md

 Some options are not accesible to `wssh` command and can be used only programmaticaly.

-Eg, EventMachine::Wssh::Connect has option `onport` that allows listening to random port:
+Eg, EventMachine::Wssh::Connect has option `onlisten` that allows listening to random port:

 ```ruby
 #!/usr/bin/env ruby